-While many view genetically modified crops as a promising innovation, there is controversy about their use.
-This lesson provides students with a brief overview of the technology, equipping them with the ability to evaluate the social, environmental, and economic arguments for and against genetically modified crops.
+While many view bioengineered crops (GMOs) as a promising innovation, there is controversy about their use.
+This lesson provides students with a brief overview of the technology, equipping them with the ability to evaluate the social, environmental, and economic arguments for and against bioengineered crops (GMOs).
 This lesson covers a socioscientific issue and aims to provide students with tools to evaluate science within the context of social and economic points of view.
+Grades 9-12

 Students will learn about the history of weaving with straw and make their own woven wheat ornaments, traditionally known as "corn dollies."
 The art of weaving with wheat stems (straw) is practically as old as wheat itself.
 Traditionally, corn dollies were made using the last stems of harvested grain.
 Wheat was most common, but oats, rye, barley, and corn were also used.
 The woven ornaments with the heads of grain still on the stem were hung on inside walls where they made it safely through the winter.
 These sacred grains were then planted the next season to ensure the fertility of the entire crop.